Why Does Reasoning Length Converge? Unveiling the Underfitting-Overfitting Trade-off in Chain-of-Thought: CoT-Space: A Reasoning-Level Theoretical Framework

 \section{CoT-Space: A Reasoning-Level Theoretical Framework}

-This section presents a systematic analysis of CoT reasoning via RL.
-We first discuss this misalignment (Subsection~\ref{subsec:from-token-to-reasoning}), then introduce our reasoning-level framework, CoT-Space (Subsection~\ref{subsec:formulation-of-cot-space}), and finally prove its continuum nature to establish its theoretical foundation (Subsection~\ref{subsec:on-the-continuum-nature-of-the-reasoning-level-state-space}).
+This section presents a systematic analysis of CoT reasoning.
+We first discuss existing misalignment (Subsection~\ref{subsec:from-token-to-reasoning}), then introduce our reasoning-level framework, CoT-Space (Subsection~\ref{subsec:formulation-of-cot-space}), and finally prove its continuum nature to establish the theoretical foundation (Subsection~\ref{subsec:on-the-continuum-nature-of-the-reasoning-level-state-space}).